automata-network/1rpc-lite/README.md

 This project is a minimized [1RPC](https://docs.1rpc.io) application which relays JSON-RPC requests.

-In addition to normal relays, it sanitizes your JSON-RPC by masking out the metadata (like IP address, User-Agent) carried with HTTP requests, and breaks down special eth_calls which may leak your wallets relationship to ensure zero-tracking.
+In addition to normal relays, it sanitizes your JSON-RPC by masking out the metadata (like IP address, User-Agent) carried with HTTP requests, and breaks down special `eth_call`s which may leak your wallets relationship to ensure zero-tracking.

 ## How to run

 ### 1. TLS cert & key

-if you are going to run demo with https, plz prepare `domain.key` and `domain.crt`
+If you are going to run demo with https, plz prepare `domain.key` and `domain.crt`.

-OR you just touch empty files at above locations for local test purpose
+OR you just touch empty files at above locations for local test purpose.

 ```
 > touch domain.key